 Most certainly our leader for home price appreciation is this one, check out that one year trend!?
 This while sales were up.
 Definitely a great year for Jeffersontown real estate.

 2016 was a positive year for Area 8 (Middletown, Douglass Hills, Anchorage) but not nearly in so dramatic fashion.
-Sales tailed off, as did prices which is expected come December.
+Sales tailed off, as did prices which are expected come December.

 November and December had solid sales numbers here in Area 9 (Prospect, Anchorage, Lyndon) and home sale prices remained up.
-Trend didn’t grow that much over the year but still strong.
+The trend didn’t grow that much over the year but still strong.

 2016 was not kind to Oldham County real estate.
 North of 71 fared worse with all home sale prices actually dropping over the course of the year.
 Sales activity was also down compared to the previous year.